mesmerise-project/mesmerise/README.md

 License
 -------
-All code and assets are Copyright © 2020 by the Fairytale project contributors.
+All code and assets are Copyright © 2020 by the Mesmerise project contributors.
 The application is made available to the public under the [Affero GPL license version 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).